ShimaaAboelmagd257/Stocki/README.md

 - **Firebase Integration:** Utilizes Firebase services for enhanced authentication and data management.
 - **Profile Page:** Personalized profile page for users to manage their preferences and settings.

-## User Interface (UI) with Jetpack Compose
+## User Interface with Jetpack Compose

 - **Stocki's** user interface is built using Jetpack Compose, the modern toolkit for building native Android UI.
 Instead of traditional XML layout files, Jetpack Compose allows for UI construction using composable functions.

    By leveraging Jetpack Compose, **Stocki** achieves a more streamlined and efficient UI development process, empowering developers to create engaging and responsive user interfaces with less boilerplate code.

 ## Architecture